clojure-emacs/cider/doc/miscellaneous_features.md

 (setq cider-refresh-show-log-buffer t)
 ```

+* By default, all Clojure buffers are prompted to be saved.
+This behaviour can be
+  customized using `cider-prompt-save-file-on-refresh`.

 ## Tracing function execution

 You can trace the results produced by functions using <kbd>C-c M-t v</kbd>.
 The